 For years, I thought that working hard, being enthusiastic, and pitching in would be enough to move up the ladder in my career.
 I later learned to add speaking up for myself, being intentional about pointing out my contributions, and asking for the salary I thought I deserved.
 Still, I struggled to advanced even while being touted as “indispensable” and “the heart of the team.”

-That’s why, when Michelle Obama recently said that “It’s not always enough to lean in, because that shit doesn’t work all the time,” I wanted to jump up and down screaming “I tried to tell y’all!”
+That’s why, when Michelle Obama commented during her 2018 book tour for Becoming, “It’s not always enough to lean in, because that shit doesn’t work all the time,” I wanted to jump up and down screaming “I tried to tell y’all!”

 Sheryl Sandberg, Facebook COO wrote the book, Lean In in 2013 as a manifesto to working women.
 In the book, she suggests (among other things) that women are leaving the workforce to have children too soon, that female leaders need to be more confident, and women should help each other succeed.
 None of this is wrong.
 In my experience, though, leaning in hasn’t been particularly helpful when it comes to advancing my career.
 In some cases, it has actually held me back.